 With event comments, you can use your Teamup calendar even more efficiently for team discussions, collaboration, feedback, and record-keeping and more.

 Teamup makes scheduling easier by helping you to keep everything in one place.
 Having a central dashboard makes it easy to discuss, plan, share ideas, gather feedback, and keep records.
 With event comments, you can use your Teamup calendar even more efficiently.

 How to Use Comments

 For calendar admins, make sure that Comments are enabled in Settings > Event Fields.
 By default, the Comments are disabled as a global setting but users with modify permissions can enable Comments in the event editor for any individual event as needed.
 If the global setting is enabled, Comments will be enabled for all new events automatically.
-You can enable Comments for any existing events individually.
+You can enable or disable Comments for any existing events individually.

 Using Event Comments in the Web Browser